xshapira/chatbot-adzz/markdowns/document_gpt.md

-Welcome!
+Welcome! 🛍️💰

-Use this chatbot to ask questions to an AI about your files.
+Use this chatbot to search for the best coupons and deals on CouponGuru.

-**Upload your files in the sidebar to get started.**